catfish2019/Algorithms/Lab5_TopologicalSort/README.md

 Your answer:

-1. You wouldn't run it on an undirected graph, since we can't specify the oder when topological sorting on a undirected graph.
-We can use DFS t detect the cycle since when there is a cycle in the graph, we'll visit a same node twice.
+1. You wouldn't run it on an undirected graph, since we can't specify the order when topological sorting on a undirected graph.
+We can use DFS to detect the cycle since when there is a cycle in the graph, we'll visit a same node twice.